-- iv) The Master must submit to the Harbour Authority prior to arrival 'Ballast Water Reporting Form' (SF 07-008) or similar indicating the position and time of taking onboard and/or exchange of the ballast water and a 'Ballast Water Discharge Request Form' (SF 07-009) or similar indicating those tanks and quantities being requested for discharge. - v) Ship to ship oil cargo or liquid gas transfer operations may only be undertaken at or within 500m of designated STS locations 1 to 4 as shown on United Kingdom Hydrographic Office (UKHO) Chart 35. - (e) Vessels that for any reason can not comply with the conditions described in (a), (b), (c) or (d) will not be permitted to de-ballast within the Harbour limits. - (f) Vessels fitted with IMO Convention compliant and certificated ballast water treatment systems (regulation D-2) must still exchange ballast water (as per this Policy) prior to undertaking treatment, before discharge of any ballast water will be authorised within Scapa Flow. - (g) OIC Harbour Authority reserves the right to refuse permission to discharge ballast water within Scapa Flow, and to place limits on the quantity to be discharged or require additional safeguards or restrictions.
+- v) Ship to ship oil cargo or liquid gas transfer operations may only be undertaken at or within 500m of designated STS locations 1 to 4 as shown on United Kingdom Hydrographic Office (UKHO) Chart 35. - (e) Vessels that for any reason cannot comply with the conditions described in will not be permitted to de-ballast within the Harbour limits, without the permission of Harbour Master. - (f) Vessels fitted with IMO Convention compliant and certificated ballast water treatment systems (regulation D2) must always exchange ballast water (as per this Policy), and regardless of whether the IMO Convention has come into force - prior to undertaking ballast water treatment, before discharge of any ballast water will be authorised within Scapa Flow. - (g) OIC Harbour Authority reserves the right to refuse permission to discharge ballast water within Scapa Flow, and to place limits on the quantity to be discharged or require additional safeguards or restrictions.